SAP-samples/digital-manufacturing-extension-samples/docs/Exercise2.1.md

 6. Open the folder "api-mssql-nodejs" which is under "DMC_ProcessExtensions" in the Visual Studio Code.
 ![](assets/Exercise3.1_OpenInVSCode.png)

-7. Build and push the image to your Docker repository.
+7. (Optional) Build and push the image to your Docker repository.

 		docker build -t {your-docker-account}/mssqlnodejs -f docker/Dockerfile .

 		docker push {your-docker-account}/mssqlnodejs

-8. Replace the image name with your docker account in the /k8s/deployment.yaml file.
+8. (Optional) Replace the image name with your docker account in the /k8s/deployment.yaml file.
 ![](assets/Exercise3.1_ModifyDeploymentFile.png)

 9. Apply the Deployment.